-Riding to 2050, the San Diego Regional Bicycle Plan
+Riding to 2050, the San Diego Regional Bike Plan

-The San Diego Regional Bicycle Plan was adopted to provide a regional strategy for making the bicycle a useful form of transportation for everyday travel.
+The San Diego Regional Bike Plan was adopted to provide a regional strategy for making the bicycle a useful form of transportation for everyday travel.
 It was developed to support implementation of the both the Regional Comprehensive Plan (RCP) and Regional Transportation Plan (RTP).
 The RCP calls for more transportation options and a balanced regional transportation system that supports smart growth and a more sustainable region.
 The RTP calls for a multimodal regional transportation system that includes a regional bicycle network.
 The bike plan provides a critical component of that balanced system, as well as the programs that are necessary to support it.

-As an integral part of the 2050 RTP, the Plan is part of the Sustainable Communities Strategy mandated by Senate Bill 375.
-Implementation of the Plan will help the region meet its goals in reducing greenhouse gas emissions and improve mobility.
+As an integral part of the 2050 RTP, the bike plan is part of the Sustainable Communities Strategy mandated by Senate Bill 375.
+Implementation of the bike plan will help the region meet its goals in reducing greenhouse gas emissions and improve mobility.
 It also provides benefits to public health by encouraging more people to adopt a physically active mode of transportation for at least some of their trips.
-The Plan provides detailed information on the structure of the Regional Bicycle Network, the supporting policies and programs, and the benefits of implementing the Plan.
+The bike plan provides detailed information on the structure of the Regional Bike Network, the supporting policies and programs, and the benefits of implementing it.

 Overview of the Plan Contents